NotTimTam/jtf/SYNTAX.md

 -   The "style" array contains CSS style definitions for styling cells, rows, or columns.
 -   Each style definition is an object with the following fields:
     -   "type": Either "class" or "style", indicating whether the style should be applied as a class or directly as inline CSS when rendered in an HTML dom structure.
     -   "target": An array representing the targeted cells, rows, or columns.
-See [the target array info](#target-array) for more info.
+See [the target array info](#target-array-standard) for more info.
     -   "data": Contains the content of the CSS style attribute or class attribute.
     -   "condition": `(optional)` Contains a [formula](FORMULAS.md), the result of which determines whether or not the style will be applied.

-# Inline Markdown Standard {#inline-markdown}
+# Inline Markdown Standard

 The following are valid inline markdown configurations for cell data: